kubilaiswf/face-2-cursor/README.md

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache 2.0 License.
 See the LICENSE file for details.

 ## Contact